malek-annabi/LibreNMS-device-port-supervision/README.md

 # LibreNMS Device Supervision Automation

-This project implements a **LibreNMS alert handler and recovery manager** that supervises devices based on their port operational status (specifically **Dialer 1**).
+This project implements a **LibreNMS alert handler and recovery manager** that supervises devices based on their port operational status (specifically `port2` by default).
 When LibreNMS raises an alert that a device/port is down, the script **automatically forces the device into an unsupervised state**.
-After a configurable period (20 minutes), it begins recovery attempts until the device is confirmed healthy again.
+After a configurable period, it begins recovery attempts until the device is confirmed healthy again.

 ---